koalkoal4/bolt-generated-project/src/pages/posts/precision-in-dog-training.md

 <h2 class="text-3xl font-bold text-slate-800 dark:text-slate-100 mb-6">From Getting it Done to Getting it Right</h2>

 <p class="text-lg text-slate-600 dark:text-slate-300 mb-4">
-    You've taught the <a href="https://trainedtails.com/posts/basic-dog-training" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">basics</a>!
+    You've taught the <a href="https://trainedtails.com/posts/basic-dog-training" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">basics</a>!
 Your dog sits, maybe stays, comes when called... most of the time.
 That's a huge accomplishment!
-But as you venture into <a href="https://trainedtails.com/posts/advanced-dog-training" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">advanced dog training</a> or just want rock-solid reliability, you start noticing the details.
+But as you venture into <a href="https://trainedtails.com/posts/advanced-dog-training" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">advanced dog training</a> or just want rock-solid reliability, you start noticing the details.
 That 'Sit' is a bit slow and crooked.
 That 'Down' involves a scenic tour of the floor first.
 That recall is more of a leisurely trot than an enthusiastic sprint.
 </p>
 <p class="text-lg text-slate-600 dark:text-slate-300 mb-8">
     This is where precision comes in.
 Years ago, I worked on obedience for competition.
 I thought that just performing the command was enough.
 But I learned that how my dog executed the command mattered hugely for the scores, but also for clarity and reliability under pressure.
 Precision does not mean being overly demanding or trying to make your dog a robot.
 It does mean refining communication and improving focus to build behaviors that are reliable enough to count on when it really matters.
 That's what precision training is all about—the next level of teamwork you can achieve with your dog.